Notice to attend the Annual General Meeting

 Information at the Annual General Meeting

-The shareholders are entitled to some information at the Annual General Meeting.
-The Board of Directors and the President shall, if any shareholder so requests and the Board of Directors believes that it can be done without material harm to the Company, provide information regarding circumstances that may affect the assessment of an item on the agenda and circumstances that can affect the assessment of the Company’s or its subsidiaries’ financial situation and the Company’s relation to other companies within the group.
+The Board of Directors and the CEO shall, if any shareholder so requests and the Board of Directors believes that it can be done without material harm to the Company, provide information regarding circumstances that may affect the assessment of an item on the agenda and circumstances that can affect the assessment of the Company’s or its subsidiaries’ financial situation and the Company’s relation to other companies within the Group.
+A request for such information shall be made in writing to the Company no later than ten days prior to the Annual General Meeting, i.e. no later than March 27, 2022, to SSAB AB, P.O.
+Box 70, SE-101 21 Stockholm, Sweden, or via email to [email protected].
+The information will be made available on the Company’s website www.ssab.com and at the Company’s head office at Klarabergsviadukten 70, D6, SE-101 21 Stockholm, Sweden, no later than April 1, 2022.
+The information will also be sent to the shareholder who has requested the information and stated its address.

 Processing of personal data

+The complete proposals for of the Annual General Meeting are set out above.
 The Nomination Committee’s proposals and motivated opinion together with information regarding all board members proposed to the Board of Directors of the Company will be available on the Company’s website, www.ssab.com.
-The Annual Report and auditor’s report and the auditor’s opinion whether the Annual General Meeting’s guidelines for compensation to senior executives have been complied with will be available at the Company's offices on Klarabergsviadukten 70, D6, Stockholm and on the Company's website, www.ssab.com, commencing Wednesday, March 11, 2020 and will be sent to those shareholders who so request and state their address.
-Orders may be placed by telephone on +46 8-45 45 760.
+The Annual Report and auditor’s report, the Board of Directors’ remuneration report and the auditor’s opinion whether the Annual General Meeting’s guidelines for compensation to senior executives have been complied with are presented by being held available at the Company's offices on Klarabergsviadukten 70, D6, SE-101 21 Stockholm, Sweden and on the Company's website, www.ssab.com, as of Wednesday, March 16, 2022 and will be sent to those shareholders who so request and state their address.
+Orders may be placed by telephone +46 (0)8-45 45 760.
+The general meeting share register will be available at the Company’s head office at the address above.

 Number of shares and votes